-The CAMS area supports a diverse range of natural habitats and species.
-This is reflected in the number of designated sites of European and National importance within the area, including Special Sites of Scientific Interest (SSSI) Special Areas of Conservation (SAC) and Special Protection Areas (SPA).
-Part of the Brecon Beacons National Park is also within the CAMS area.
-All of the rivers in the CAMS area support important fisheries and conservation interests.
+The CAMS area supports a rich natural diversity of habitats and species.
+This is reflected in the number of designated sites of European and National importance within the area, including Sites of Special Scientific Interest (SSSI), Special Areas of Conservation (SAC) and Special Protection Areas (SPA).
+All of the rivers in the CAMS area support important fisheries and conservation interests and the main river Teifi and a number of its tributaries have been designated as a SAC.